The Pros and Cons of Revocable Living Trusts

 Initial Setup Costs

-Establishing a revocable living trust can be more expensive than drafting a simple will due to the complexity of the trust document and the legal expertise required.
-Additionally, the process of transferring assets into the trust, known as funding the trust, may incur additional fees and administrative expenses.
+Establishing a revocable living trust often costs more than drafting a simple will due to the complexity of the trust document and the legal expertise required.
+Additionally, funding the trust—transferring assets into it—may incur:

 Ongoing Maintenance